“Making a big life change is pretty scary. But know what’s even scarier? Regret.”

-Either you’ve ended up going so far on the deep end and found your back against the wall or you finally came to the realization that the hole you’re digging is taking you further away from any chance of you to fulfill your full potential – to become the person you’ve vowed to become ever since you were a kid.
+Either you’ve ended up going so far on the deep end and found your back against the wall or you finally came to the realization that the hole you’re digging is taking you further away from any chance of you to fulfill your full potential.

-It was then you made a vow to yourself to change things around cause the longer you remain living your life as is cause deep down you know that the more you wait, the more (excruciatingly) difficult it was going to get yourself out.
+It was then you made a vow to yourself to change things around cause deep down you know that the more you wait, the more (excruciatingly) difficult it was going to get yourself out.

-There had been a handful of these moments that I personally have gone through myself.
+There had been a handful of these moments that I’ve personally have gone through.
 Some were more challenging than others, but as you probably know too well, making a big life change is never easy.

 That said, I choose to fondly think of them all as my defining moments.
-As the years go by, it became increasingly clear to me that we’ve come to know and own our true character as well as find out our true measure of strength, not from our joyful, happy times but rather from going through phases in our lives where we were faced with challenges and obstacles.
+As the years go by, it became increasingly clear to me that we step closer to our true self, not from our joyful, happy times but rather from going through phases in our lives where we were faced with challenges and obstacles.

 These moments demand us to dig deep and to show the world -and more importantly – ourselves, what we’re truly made of.
 In these situations, we are given 2 choices: to sink or to swim – and whatever choice we decide on, makes all the difference.

 I remember one of these life-changing turning points vividly.
 It had happened during my 2nd year of college.

 Thanks to my rather demanding (British education system) high school years, I had automatically gotten college credits from the advanced placement (AP) classes I took and ended up with a full year worth of credits before I even stepped foot on campus.